jamsea/blog-jameshush-com/content/blog/dev-workshop/index.md

 npm install
 ```

-# Use the vscode folder

-- extensions.json
-  - Has a list of all recommended extensions
-- settings.json
-  - Getting extensions to play together nicely is more challenging than it looks.
-This file allows you to share the _settings_ that allow extensions to work.
-This is a huge help for teams.
-A great example here is stylelint and vs code's built in css validator collide with each other.
-- launch.json
-  - Added commands to make debugging in vs code easier
-- tasks.json
-  - sets the default build and test tasks
-  - default build task: command + shift + b
-  - default test task: command + r, t

-# Install linters per project
+# Avoid installing linters globally

-- Avoid global installations

 - Makes sharing configuration with team members impossible
 - Can cause you to have conflicts in other projects
 - Can cause issues in CI/CD setups

 # Bonus setups